trothr/chicory/README.md

 ## Scripts

-Historically, the only script was the 'setup' script which might acompany any single package.
-Individual makefile wrappers for Chicory packages have no particular dependencies or infrastructure requirements.
+Historically, the only script was the `setup` script which might accompany any single package.
+The script runs stand-alone without particular dependencies beyond the environment found on most Unix systems.
+Similarly, individual makefile wrappers for Chicory packages have no particular dependencies or infrastructure requirements.

 One goal of this project is to deliver a set of scripts which facilitate simplified operation with Chicory: build, search, install, etc.